 - You can add in additional ingredients now or later.
 It’s good to toss some warming spices in the pot while cooking so it really infused the flavour – cardamom pods, cinnamon sticks, etc.

-- Cook on high pressure for 10 minutes and let the steam manually release for 5 minutes before doing a quick release.
+- Cook on HIGH pressure for 5-6 minutes and let the steam manually release for 10 minutes before doing a quick release.

 - Learn more about how to make rice pudding + 10 delicious variations here.

 Does oatmeal really need an introduction?
 A staple on breakfast tables all across the world, oats are a pantry mainstay with so much nutritious and delicious versatility.
-Oats are a fabulous source of fibre, naturally gluten-free, and can be quick to cook.
-They can easily keep you full all morning with the right add-ins.
+Oats are a fabulous source of fibre, naturally gluten-free (although check the packaging), and can be quick to cook.
+They can easily keep you full all morning with the right additions.

-You can make quick oats or steel cut oats in the Instant Pot, but we prefer the latter since they generally need a longer cooking time.
-The IP makes it much easier to make creamy, delicious steel cut oats without tending the stove.
-Steel cut oats also have a lower glycaemic index.
+You can use the Instant Pot to make quick oats or steel-cut oats, but we prefer the latter since they generally need a longer cooking time.
+The Instant Pot makes it much easier to make creamy, delicious steel-cut oats without tending the stove.
+Steel-cut oats also have a lower glycaemic index.

-- For one cup of steel cut oats, use 1.25 cups of water.
-You can use 1.5 cups of water for a more moist bowl, but the first option will give you creamier and thicker results.
+- For one cup of steel-cut oats groats, use 1.3 cups of water.
+You can use 1.5 cups of water for a thinner porridge, but the first option will give you creamier and thicker results.

-- Cook the oats at high pressure for 10 minutes and let the pressure release naturally for about 12 additional minutes.
+- Cook the oats at HIGH pressure for 5 minutes and let the pressure release naturally for about 10-12 additional minutes.

-- Top with your favourite nuts, nut butters, fruits, and super foods.
+- Top with your favourite nuts, nut butter, fruits, berries, cinnamon, maple syrup, honey and superfoods.

 Barley is a lovely, healthy grain – and not just for the beer.
 It contains eight essential amino acids, fitting the bill for complete plant protein.
 It’s a good source of both soluble and insoluble fibre for healthy digestion.
 Barley also contains phosphorous, copper, iron, magnesium, and selenium.

 It’s a great food to include in the diet for managing blood sugar.
 It’s a versatile grain to make for a side dish or use as the base of a recipe.
-Naturally, it comes together quite nicely in the Instant Pot.
+Naturally, cooking barley in Instant Pot is super easy and much quicker.

-- You want to begin with a 1:2.5 ratio for barley and water.
-For every cup of barley, add 2.5 cups of water.
+- For pearl barley, use a 1:2.5 ratio of water to grain ratio, and for pot barley use 1:3-1:4 ratio.
+If unsure, go with 1:30 ratio.
+For every cup of barley, add 3 cups of water.

 - This is one of the longer cooking times.
-Set on manual high pressure for 20-22 minutes for pearl barley, and do a quick pressure release.
+Set on Manual/Pressure Cook, HIGH pressure for 20-22 minutes for pearl barley, and 25-30 minutes for pot barley.
+Do a quick pressure release.